News From News Agencies Representing 5 Eyes GovernmentsTweet

 Thus, a good shorthand for this page(s) is to think: "what are the Anglo-Imperial states doing or selling to their domestic public today?".
 By no means, however, are the views expressed between those "Five Eyes" members monolithic.
 To the extent that their respective publics are empowered, the news content will reflect an opinion usually 'left-of-center' relative to the corporate US press.

 Since the US government lacks an official state agency conveying the demeanor and propaganda priorities of its position, we instead provide a composite of corporate outlets.
 These outlets give a sense of what business friendly opinion defines the US press currently.
+Voice of America counts, however, as an official distributor of US propaganda, but we opt to not include them.

 New Zealand Radio News